You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to reconcile after a disagreement.
-The phrase does not involve a literal kiss but uses figurative language to describe repairing a relationship.
+The idiom does not involve a literal kiss but uses figurative language to describe repairing a relationship.

 Origin: